thindil/steamsky/bin/doc/MODDING.md

 ## Ship modules

-### General informations
+### General information
 - Default game ship modules are in *shipmodules.dat* file which is in *data* directory.
 - If you want remove or update any existing ship module, you can do it in *shipmodules.dat* file in *data* directory or in modification file (better option) add tag `module` with attribute `index` which value will be index of selected ship module and attribute `action`.
-Then if you modify existing ship module, add changed values.
+Then if you modify an existing ship module, add changed values.

 ### Ship module data structure